 These could be websites that are clients, suppliers or strategic partners.

-If you have a business relationship with anyone else that has a website, reach out to them and ask if you can write a guest blog with a link back to your website.
-Obviously, though make sure their website topic is related to your website’s topic, otherwise, the link will be largely pointless.
+If you have a business relationship with anyone else with a website, reach out to them and ask if you can write a guest blog with a link back to your website.
+Obviously, though, make sure their website topic is related to your website’s topic; otherwise, the link will be largely pointless.

 Link building outreach

-If you don’t know any websites you can speak with to get a link from, then your only option will be to reach out to website owners that you’ve heard of in your industry and start building relationships with them.
+If you don’t know any websites you can contact to get a link, your only option is to reach out to website owners you’ve heard of in your industry and start building relationships with them.

-A good way to start is to buy anything they sell (this is a great way to get on their radar) and then reach out to them asking if they would be open to you writing a guest blog on their site for the benefit of their visitors.
+A good way to start is to buy anything they sell (this is a great way to get on their radar) and then reach out to them asking if they would be open to you writing a guest blog on their site to benefit their visitors.

-Link-building outreach is hard work, but at the same time, you don’t need a LOT of backlinks to START ranking higher on Google.
+Link-building outreach is hard work, but you don’t need a lot of backlinks to start ranking higher on Google.

 Even just a handful of extra links from good quality websites can help you get better SEO results.